EITI Articles of Association

-1) The EITI Secretariat (“the Secretariat”) shall consist of the Head of Secretariat and other necessary staff.
+1) The EITI Secretariat (“the Secretariat”) shall consist of the Executive Director and other necessary staff.
 The members of the Secretariat shall be either contracted directly or seconded by EITI Members.

-2) The Secretariat shall be responsible for the day-to-day running of the EITI Association under the direction of the EITI Board through its Chair.
+2) The Secretariat shall be responsible for the day-to-day running of the EITI Association, including support to implementing countries, under the direction of the EITI Board through its Chair.